News & Op-Eds

 lose your woes

-Apparent conclusion by new owners as given purported feedback from various visitors via old management -- one apparently never really comfortable with body freedom, even place's modest, low-key kind -- was that far more visitors than not were likewise uncomfortable with it.
+Apparent conclusion by new owners, as given purported feedback from various visitors via old management -- one apparently never really comfortable with body freedom, even place's modest, low-key kind -- was that far more visitors than not were likewise uncomfortable with it.

 It's true that certain people, often out of simple culturally ingrained body modesty (in naturist circles sometimes called textiles or, less charitably, clothes-minded), said they didn't visit more often or at all because of it.

-And the way things had gotten a bit seedy at times -- again, due to dismaying absence of pro-active management focus to assure safe c/o environment -- in a way one couldn't blame them.
+And the way things had gotten a bit seedy at times -- again, due to dismaying absence of pro-active management focus to assure safe and aware c/o environment -- in a way one couldn't blame them.